 Develop the skills to get past early surface-level chit chat

 It's harder to see how people are interesting if you keep getting stuck at the opening level of talking about the news or giving vague updates about how your weekends went.
-As the previous point covered, the first step to going beyond small talk is to want to do it, rather than writing off the conversation ahead of time.
+The first step to going beyond small talk is to want to do it, rather than writing off the conversation ahead of time.
 Beyond having the right intention, there are skills you can use to try to move an interaction in a more meaningful direction:

 - Ask questions that get people to go deeper into a topic and reveal interesting things about themselves.
 For example, if they share some standard getting-to-know-you information about where they grew up or what sports they like to play, don't just ask for more surface facts.
 Follow up with a question that asks about their motivations, worldviews, or unique life experiences (e.g., "What was it like growing up so far up north?" or "What's the biggest difference you notice compared to living here?" as opposed to "Okay... so then when did you move to town?")